 Less attenuation with chordal hop

 With chordal hop propagation you have much less attenuation due to the fact the signals does not reflect against Earth’s surface.
-In this occasion the signal that uses long path propagation arrives at the other station with much less attenuation, thus with a stronger signal than the short path. one Funny thing is that a station at night time, like imaginary station PY4FTL has signals travelling above him along the ionosphere, but he cannot receive them.
+In this occasion the signal that uses long path propagation arrives at the other station with much less attenuation, thus with a stronger signal than the short path. one Funny thing is that a station at night time, like imaginary station PY4FTL in Rio de Janeiro in Brazil, has signals travelling far above through the ionosphere, but he cannot receive them.

 There are also scientist that believe that chordal hop could be the result of signals that travel between the F2 or F layer and a sporadic-E layer.
 One more theory is that a signals travels within the F2 or F layer in an kind of duct for thousand of km’s.